Vladimir Ilyin (mathematician): Areas of Expertise

-Ilyin is recognized for his outstanding scientific achievements in the theory of boundary value and mixed problems for equations of mathematical physics in domains with non-smooth boundaries and discontinuous coefficients.
+Ilyin is recognized for his scientific achievements in the theory of boundary value and mixed problems for equations of mathematical physics in domains with non-smooth boundaries and discontinuous coefficients.
 His results for hyperbolic equations (combined with earlier results obtained by Andrey Tikhonov, O.A.
 Oleinik, and G. Tautz for parabolic and elliptic equations) demonstrated that in terms of domain boundary conditions the solvability of all the three problems reduces to the solvability of a simplest problem of mathematical physics, the Dirichlet problem for the Laplace equation.
 In the late 1960s Ilyin developed a universal method that made it possible for an arbitrary selfadjoint second-order operator in an arbitrary (not necessarily bounded) domain to establish the final conditions of uniform (on any compact) convergence for both spectral expansions themselves and their Riesz means in each of the classes of functions (Nikolsky, Sobolev-Liouville, Besov and Sigmund-Holder function classes).
 These conditions also proved to be novel and final for expansions into both the multiple Fourier integral and the trigonometric Fourier series.

 In 1971 Ilyin published a negative solution to the problem posed by Israel Gelfand concerning the validity of the theorem on equiconvergence of spectral expansion with the expansion into a Fourier integral for the case when the expansion itself has no uniform convergence.

 In 1972 he published a negative solution to the problem posed by Sergei Sobolev on the convergence for $p \neq 2$ in the spectral expansion metric $p \neq 2$ of a finite function from this class.
 He developed a new method for estimating the remainder term of the spectral function of an elliptic operator in both the metric $L_{\infty}$ and the metric $L_2$.